IBM/deploy-graph-db-container/README.md

 [Troubleshooting](#troubleshooting)

+## Step 0.
+Prerequisites

-## Prerequisite Step 1.
-Set up the Bluemix and Kubernetes CLI
+### 0.1 Set up the Bluemix and Kubernetes CLI

 Set up Bluemix and Kubernetes CLI as per instructions in https://console.bluemix.net/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
 The steps are repeated here for quick reference.

-1. Download and Install Bluemix CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
+  * Download and Install Bluemix CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
 Bluemix CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in Bluemix.
 The prefix for running commands by using the Bluemix CLI is `bx`.

-2. Install the IBM Bluemix Container Service plug-in, which allows you to create Kubernetes clusters and manage worker nodes.
+  * Install the IBM Bluemix Container Service plug-in, which allows you to create Kubernetes clusters and manage worker nodes.
 The prefix for running commands by using the IBM Bluemix Container Service plug-in is `bx cs`.
     ```
     $ bx plugin install container-service -r Bluemix
     ```

-3. Install Kubernetes CLI.
+  * Install Kubernetes CLI.
 This allows you to deploy apps into your Kubernetes clusters and to view a local version of the Kubernetes dashboard.
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.

     Instructions for installing Kubernetes CLI on macOS are given below.
 Please see https://kubernetes.io/docs/tasks/tools/install-kubectl/ for other methods to install `kubectl` and for instructions to install Kubernetes CLI on other platforms.
     *  Download the Kubernetes CLI